About managed queries

 To add a custom field to support your query needs, see Customize your work tracking experience.

-To learn about query charts and widgets, see these topics:
+To learn about query charts and widgets, see these articles:

 Query within or across projects